white-cat-tech/BDStokz/README.md

     node index.js
    ```

-3. Open any browser and go to this link [login](http://localhost:3000/BdStokz_main/login/login.html)
+3. Open any browser and go to this link [login](http://localhost:3000/BDStokz/login/login.html)

-4. Sign up for a BDStokz account to access all our features or you can use the following dummy credentials
+4. Sign up for a white-cat-tech account to access all our features or you can use the following dummy credentials
    listed [here](/passwords.md)

 5. Start trading!!!